githubnext/githubnext/Copilot-voice/README.md

 - unknown
 ```

 In particular, due to the interleaving of the symbols in code, contemporary code dictation solutions subject us developers to a awkward code/symbol dictation.
 And imagine if that awkwardness is removed; how productive we all will be as developers.
-That’s where `Hey, Github!` can help.
+That’s where `Copilot Voice` can help.

 With Copilot, Github ushered in a new paradigm of software development.
 With the power of your voice, we’re excited to bring the same benefits of Copilot to even more developers.
 GitHub is renewing its vision to be the home for *ALL* developers, and this experiment is just one of many steps we’ll be taking to make that a reality.

 <a href="#top">Back to top</a>
 # Interaction

-Hey, GitHub! provides voice-first UX to make copilot accessible to even more developers.
+Copilot Voice provides voice-first UX to make copilot accessible to even more developers.

 The voice interaction underneath uses an embedded version of [Microsoft's embedded speech solution](https://azure.microsoft.com/en-us/products/cognitive-services/speech-to-text/#features).
 In particular, our solution leverages the Java SDK; thus, we need Java runtime as a system prerequisite.
 If you do not already have a Java runtime or JDK installed (at least Java 11), a place you can get one is [here](https://learn.microsoft.com/en-us/java/openjdk/download).

 Like contemporary voice assistants, our solution relies on a wake word to turn the speech- recognition on and off.
-So `Hey, GitHub!` is our keyword of choice.
+So `Copilot` is our keyword of choice.
-`Hey, GitHub!` obviously, because “GitHub” is fantastic and, more importantly, to show our commitment to bringing voice control to all aspects of the GitHub product in the future.

-The simplest way of getting started is to say, `Hey, GitHub!` followed by a command.
+The simplest way of getting started is to say, `Copilot` followed by a command.
-For example, we can say things like, "Hey, GitHub, toggle sidebar."
+For example, we can say things like, "Copilot, toggle sidebar."

 ## Modes

 We understand that using the hot word over and over again can get old pretty soon, especially when developers are in the zone for building software.
 So we made a special "active mode" just to avoid tongue fatigue.
-In active mode, developers do not have to say, "Hey, GitHub!" to activate the speech-to-text service.
+In active mode, developers do not have to say, "Copilot" to activate the speech-to-text service.
 The extension continuously listens and responds appropriately to the commands.
-To activate the active mode, developers can say, "Hey, GitHub, start active mode."
+To activate the active mode, developers can say, "Copilot, start active mode."
 To deactivate the active mode, developers can say, "stop active mode."

 ## Command Categories
 The voice commands can be broadly categorized into two categories: